jeffreylee87/The-Bucket-List/README.md

 Description:

 Full-Stack developement app that basically allows you to pen items that you have on your bucket list.
 I used Node, Express, MySQL, Handlebars, homemade ORM, and it was deployed on Heroku with the assistance of JawsDB.
-This was the first assignment that we utilized all these tools together and we followed the MVC design pattern.
+This was the first assignment that we utilized all these tools together and I followed the MVC design pattern.

 Usage: